Cliquewidth and dimension: Introduction

 \section{Introduction}

-Dimension is a key measure of complexity of partially ordered sets.
-It is defined as follows.
-A~\emph{linear extension} $L$ of a poset $P$ is a total order on the elements of $P$ such that if $x\leq y$ in $P$, then $x\leq y$ in $L$.
+Dimension is a key measure of complexity of partially ordered sets. \footnote{All partially ordered sets considered in this paper are finite.} It is defined as follows.
+A~\emph{linear extension} $L$ of a poset $P$ is a linear order on the elements of $P$ such that if $x\leq y$ in $P$, then $x\leq y$ in $L$.
 A \emph{realizer} of a poset $P$ is a set $\set{L_1,\ldots,L_k}$ of linear extensions of $P$ such that

 for all $x,y\in P$.
 The \emph{dimension} of $P$, denoted by $\dim(P)$, is the minimum size of a realizer of $P$.

 The notion of dimension goes back to the work of Dushnik and Miller~\cite{DM41} in 1941, where they also identified a canonical structure forcing dimension to be large, namely, the standard examples.
 For an integer $k\geq 2$, the \emph{standard example} $S_k$ is a poset whose ground set is $\set{a_1,\ldots,a_k,b_1,\ldots,b_k}$ with $a_i<b_j$ in $S_k$ if and only if $i\neq j$; see Figure~\ref{fig:standard-and-Kelly}.
 They observed that $\dim(S_k)=k$, and thus every poset containing $S_k$ as a subposet has dimension at least $k$.